|Online Reporting System:

 When do I enter information?Implementation data must be submitted no later than two weeks after the end of a cycle.
 The best way to stay current, and keep on track with your goals, is to enter information right after a session.
 Some information can even be entered when the cycle is set up, before the first session.
 For example, you can name the cycle, indicate the EBP to be implemented, and select setting and priority population.
 Remember to create short but unique cycle names, as you will use this to call up information about the cycle as you progress.

-The ACT COE recommends that information about a cycle be entered into the ORS as soon as the cycle is set up.
+ACT for Youth recommends that information about a cycle be entered into the ORS as soon as the cycle is set up.
 Educators should update information about cycles in progress after each session.
 Once a cycle is complete, we recommend the Health Educator Supervisor review the information and then submit the cycle.

-What should I review before submitting a cycle?Reviewing cycle information before submitting it greatly cuts down on errors -- and on follow-up emails to you from the ACT COE!
+What should I review before submitting a cycle?Reviewing cycle information before submitting it greatly cuts down on errors -- and on follow-up emails to you from ACT for Youth!
 In this five-minute presentation, Dora Welker explains the review process.

 Useful ToolsEducators and Health Educator Supervisors may find the following optional tools helpful in collecting or documenting information during the course of a cycle.